shubham-mg/GIS-/README.md

 ### Methodology

-- **Data Source**: The dataset includes monthly average temperatures for various metro cities in India, with geographical coordinates for each city.
+- **Data Source**: The dataset includes monthly average temperatures for various metro cities in India, with geographical coordinates for metro city.
 - **Visualization**: A heat map with time is used to display the temperature variations over the months.
 The map is generated using Folium, with a gradient color scheme that ranges from blue (lower temperatures) to red (higher temperatures).

 ### How to Use